osr4rightstools/osr4rights-tools/README.md

 Once the file has been successfully uploaded via `face-serach.cshtml`, control flow passes to `face-search-go.cshtml`

-Validation happens now by unzipping file to /osrFileStore/123456789
+Validation happens now by unzipping the file to `/osrFileStore/123456789`

-123456789 - a temp unixtime directory that the tusFile would be unzipped into by face-search-go which will guard against bad files.
+`123456789` - a temp unixtime directory that the tusFile would be unzipped into by face-search-go which will guard against bad files.
 It checks zip is okay, and directories are okay.

-Only after validation of the file is complete is it copied to /osrFileStore as job123.tmp
+Only after validation of the file is complete is it copied to `/osrFileStore` as `job123.tmp`

 All tus files for this upload are then deleted.
 So no complete file is every saved in /tusFileStore (and partial is only saved for 1 day)